Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 These Fighting Style Feature are homebrew.

 ### Gallian Swordplay

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a :weapon-prop-finesse: ^^Finesse^^ weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.
+While wielding a **:weapon-prop-finesse: Finesse** weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.

 You only gain these benefits so long you are not wearing Heavy Armour or wielding Shield.